hoj201/hoj201.github.io/_drafts/cd_finance_p2.md

  ![arbitrage triangle]({{"assets/finance/arbitrage.png" | absolute_url }})

+If you take the dual diagram, and find/replace `dollars`/`present shares of stock`/`future shares` with `slaves`/`sugar`/`rum` you get [the original triangle trade](https://en.wikipedia.org/wiki/Triangular_trade).
 The ubiquity of this phenomena is eerie until you go down the rabbit hole and find the common culprit.

 ## The puppet master
 ![Elie Cartan picture](https://upload.wikimedia.org/wikipedia/en/e/e8/Elie_Cartan.jpg)